 We attempted to reduce the exposure of our Excess MSRs to voluntary prepayments through the structuring of recapture agreements with Freedom Mortgage.
 With the sale of our Excess MSRs to Freedom Mortgage in November 2016 and February 2017, these arrangements were terminated.
 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
-Pursuant to this agreement, Freedom Mortgage will attempt to refinance certain mortgage loans underlying Aurora's portfolio of Fannie Mae and Freedie Mac MSRs as directed by Aurora.
+Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's portfolio of Fannie Mae and Freddie Mac MSRs as directed by Aurora.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
-The agreement has an initial term of one year, subject to automatic renewals of one year each and subject to termination by either party upon 60 days prior notice.
-All new loans must qualify for sale to Fannie Mae or Freedie Mac and meet other conditions set forth in the agreement.
-In the quarter ended March 31, 2017, Aurora received MSRs with an aggregate UPB of approximately \$10.2 million and paid fees of approximately \$24,600 to Freedom Mortgage under this program.
+The agreement had an initial term of one year, subject to automatic renewals of one year each and subject to termination by either party upon 60 days prior notice.
+All new loans must qualify for sale to Fannie Mae or Freddie Mac and meet other conditions set forth in the agreement.
+In the three and six month periods ended June 30, 2017, Aurora received MSRs with an aggregate UPB of approximately \$6.8 million and \$17.0 million and paid fees of approximately \$5,200 and \$29,800, respectively, to Freedom Mortgage under this joint marketing recapture agreement.